-Compared to ABACUS 1.0, the last three items, namely, the stress calculation, the Berry phase calculation, and the interface to Wannier90 package are newly added features in ABACUS 2.0.
-Other functionalities including hybrid density functionals and time-dependent DFT are under active development, and will be available in the next release.
+Compared to ABACUS 2.0.0, the last four items, namely, TDDFT, electrostatic potential, Mulliken charge, and PDOS are newly added features in ABACUS 2.1.0.
+Other functionalities including hybrid density functionals and spin-orbital coupling are under active development, and will be available in future release.

 ABACUS can run both on desktop computers and high performance supercomputers under the unix/linux-based environment.
-The code is massively parallelized, scaling up to $O(10^3)$ CPU cores
+The code is massively parallelized, scaling up to $O(10^3)$ CPU cores.